Good corporate governance is about more than compliance with rules and regulations. It is an integral part of how the Group chooses to do business.

 The roles of the Chairman and the Chief Executive are separate and complementary, with responsibilities clearly divided and set out in role statements.

 The Non-Executive Directors challenge and agree the Group’s strategy with Executive management and assess their performance against it.
-Baroness Hogg is the Senior Independent Director.
+Dr John Hood is the Senior Independent Director.

 The Board has several committees, which support the discharge of its duties.
 The structure of these committees is set out below.